 Of course, you can continue promoting your book long after it’s released, along with any previous releases.
 Keep them updated on all the new stuff you’re doing and keep making it worthwhile to subscribers.
 It’s an ongoing thing.

-You should also know that most platforms that organize and manage your email list(such as Mailchimp and Constant contact) offer ways to target certain subscribers and you can create categories and campaigns to help you make the most of it and not accidentally seem spammy.
+You should also know that most platforms that organize and manage your email list(such as Mailchimp and Constant Contact) offer ways to target certain subscribers and you can create categories and campaigns to help you make the most of it and not accidentally seem spammy.

 It’s Pretty Easy, Actually